intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 -----------------------------------------------------

-The provided list at https://github.com/intel/ccc-linux-guest-hardening/tree/master/audit/sample_output/5.15-rc1 of smatch findings for the version 5.15-rc1 kernel contains results of our manual code audit activity for this kernel (Please note that the provided list does not have 'safe' or 'concern' markings published) and can be used as a baseline for performing a manual audit on other kernel versions or on custom vendor kernels.
+The provided list at https://github.com/intel/ccc-linux-guest-hardening/tree/master/audit/sample_output/5.15-rc1 of Smatch findings for the version 5.15-rc1 kernel contains results of our manual code audit activity for this kernel (Please note that the provided list does not have 'safe' or 'concern' markings published) and can be used as a baseline for performing a manual audit on other kernel versions or on custom vendor kernels.
 Here is the suggested procedure:

 #.
-Run the provided check\_host\_input smatch pattern on a desired
+Run the provided check\_host\_input Smatch pattern on a desired
    target kernel tree:

    .. code-block:: bash